 Penaltea.

 49.)
 Sara’s mother has four daughters.
-One is called Megan, one Molly, and another is Brenna.
+One is called Megan, one is Molly, and another is Brenna.
 What is the name of the fourth daughter?

 Sara.